GuillaumeKoessler/learning_kaggle_sessions/README.md

 # learning_kaggle_sessions
 This project only contains notebooks and requirements in order to learn or remember python stuff

+You can find the exercice here : https://www.kaggle.com/learn

 # Installation :

 All the packages a listed in the *requirements.txt* folder